 Newman Peak is best described as a rugged backcountry hike.
 Sitting opposite of Picacho Peak, Newman is approx. 40 miles north of Tucson.
 Unless you want to add several miles to the hike, a 4x4 is highly recommended.
-Not only is there baby-powder like dust in parts of the approach road, it also lends itself to some pretty serious rocky terrain that no average car could handle.
-From your parking spot hike along the faint road until it dead ends at a firepit/campsite.
-If you have a four wheel drive vehicle, you may be able to drive to this location.
-This is the end of the trail and the rest of the route is cross country.
+Not only is there baby-powder like dust in parts of the approach road, but it also lends itself to some pretty serious rocky terrain that no average car could handle.
+From your parking spot, hike along the faint road until it dead-ends at a firepit/campsite.
+If you have a four-wheel-drive vehicle, you may be able to drive to this location.
+This is the end of the trail, and the rest of the route is cross country.
 The route to the summit follows the main gully that ends at the saddle between Newman Peak and the minor peak to the west.
-Follow the drainage up picking your way through cliff bands, boulders and cacti until you reach the summit.
+Follow the drainage up, picking your way through cliff bands, boulders, and cacti until you reach the summit.

-History: A plaque at the base of this mountain states it was named for a soldier killed in the only battle of the Civil War to take place in Arizona.
+A plaque at the base of this mountain states it was named for a soldier killed in the only battle of the Civil War to occur in Arizona.
 Ironically, another plaque in the area commemorating the battle does not list Newman.